pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.typ

 #one-col-entry(
-  content: [AI Engineer with nearly one year of intensive internship experience and specialized training in Machine Learning.
+  content: [AI Engineer with #strong[1++ years] of experience in Machine Learning and LLM applications.
 Proven ability in developing and deploying high-performance object detection models, such as a Bottle Cap Color Sorter achieving under 35ms latency on edge hardware.
 Expertise includes implementing lightweight object detection architectures and leveraging run-time optimizations like quantization and pruning to ensure efficient model performance on resource-constrained devices.]
 )